 When you’re setting up a backyard pond, taking care of technical details such as digging and installing an aeration system is only part of the process.
+It is best to see here now and get ideas from experts.
 As early as the planning stage, you also have to consider how you’ll decorate your pond.
 How it looks will likely evolve over the years though.
 If designed well, it can become the highlight of your backyard, exuding a serene, relaxing vibe.

 There are countless ways for you to decorate your backyard pond and imbue it with a personal touch.
 Anything that you add to your pond to make it more beautiful is considered an ornament, from underwater lights to a wooden bridge.

 On a different note, if you’re looking to add a hardscape feature to your yard as well, that elevates both the aesthetics and functionality, a retaining wall may be just what you’re looking for.
 Retaining walls are one of the best ways to make your property more appealing.

 Now back to the backyard pond of your dreams!
 To get you inspired, here are some of the best ideas for decorating your pond:

 Waterfall or Fountain